atu-se/atu.innomadic.com/courses/dsa/index.md

 ## Updates

+### Update 25-Feb

+* Course syllabus has been updated with grading information

 ### Lecture 5 24-Feb

 * Announcing [Assignment 1](assignments/assignment1).
 It is due via email on Sunday, 3-March @ 10:30 a.m.
 Late assignments *may* be considered for reduced credit.
 Pay special attention to the group work requirements.